nagyj2/NGL/V3/language.md

 Unary addition (`+`) and subtraction (`-`) are for use with integers and floats.
 Unary subtraction can be used to denote a negative value.
 Logical NOT (`!`) is used to invert the value of a boolean value.

 ###### Exponentiation
 Exponentiation will raise some integer or float to the power of another integer or float.
+This operation will always return a float.

 ###### Multiplicative Operators
 These operators are mostly used with integer or float values. the multiplication operator (`*`) will multiply two numbers whereas the division operator (`/`) will divide two numbers.
 The integer division operator (`\`) will divide two numbers but return only the whole integer result.
 The modulo operator (`%`) will divide two numbers and return the remainder.